Skip to main content

 Subscribe to B Line Update to get project and construction updates.

-Construction of the METRO B Line bus rapid transit project is scheduled to begin in May 2023.
+Continued construction of the METRO B Line and Lake Street improvements began on Lake Street west of Hiawatha Avenue in spring 2024.
 This 12-mile line will connect neighborhoods and destinations in Minneapolis and St. Paul.

 In Minneapolis, this project will construct pedestrian, bikeway and signal improvements, as well as pavement resurfacing, restriping, and painting of bus lanes on Lake Street.
 This work was planned and funded in coordination with Hennepin County and the City of Minneapolis.